dtalmood/Stack-Overflow-Search-Engine/README.md

 # Stack-Overflow-Search-Engine
-Have you ever felt that the stackoverflow search results do not match what you are looking for?
+Have you ever felt that the Stackoverflow search results do not match what you are looking for?

-This app was made inorder to make searching for question you want to see easier.
+This app was made in order to make searching for questions you want to see easier.

-This application has full User Authetnication via MongoDB and once you create your account you can use the search engine.
+This application has full User Authentication via MongoDB and once you create your account you can use the search engine.

 Features

-**Sort:** Provides user options sort the results by either.
+**Sort:** Provides user options to sort the results by either.

   1. Views
   2. Answer Count
   3. Score

-**Tags:** Allows users to have speicifc tags to ensure results relate more closely to what you are looking for.
+**Tags:** Allows users to have specific tags to ensure results relate more closely to what you are looking for.

-**Filters:** Any infomration you do or do not care to see can be simply adjusted via the filters which can remove the following from search result
+**Filters:** Any information you do or do not care to see can be simply adjusted via the filters which can remove the following from the search result
   1. Acceptance Rate
   2. Answer Count
   3. Creation Date